Cognitive Processing Therapy for PTSD: A Guide to Recovery

 Group CPT generally follows the same structure and principles as individual CPT, with some adaptations to accommodate the unique dynamics of a group setting.

 In group CPT, participants still work on their individual traumas, but they also have the opportunity to share their experiences, thoughts, and emotions with others who have experienced similar traumas.
+This can foster a sense of camaraderie and support among group members, helping them feel less isolated in their struggles.

 The therapist’s role in group CPT is to facilitate discussion and ensure that all group members have the opportunity to both share and process their experiences.